Roibeard-Ruadhan/alcohol-free-ecommerse/TESTING.md

 * If they click delete they will get the following success message & if they click cancel they will return to the products page.&check;
     ![Update review page](readme/assets/testing-images/user-story/delete-review-success.jpg)

-* I am critical at times of likes on comments so I did not add this but I may add this & the option to reply in the future.
-Also when the user rates the comment ideally it would update the current rating of the product via an average calculation.
+* I am critical at times of likes on comments so I did not add this but I may add the option to reply in the future.
+Also when the user rates the product ideally it would update the current rating of the product via an average calculation.

 #### Bag
 * When no items have been added to the bag, the bag page shows a 'Continue Shopping' button which correctly takes the user to the 'All Products' page. &check;